-Using a designer also saves everyone time in meetings discussing requirements, because a designer can bring wireframes and prototypes that visually demonstrate the app before any code has been written.
-A designer can quickly create mockups to show what the app will be like, without having to discuss it each time, write lengthy requirements, or have the same conversations over and over again.
+Using a UX designer also saves everyone time in meetings discussing requirements, because a designer can bring wireframes and prototypes that visually demonstrate the app before any code has been written.
+A UX designer can quickly create mockups to show what the app will be like, without having to discuss it each time, write lengthy requirements, or have the same conversations over and over again.
 The designs should be well-documented and communicated to the whole team, keeping everyone in the loop and reducing meeting times.

 Shorter Dev Cycles

-Design doesn't increase development time because it can be done in parallel.
-While developers are building backend services or planning architecture, the designer is busy creating, iterating, and testing wireframes.
+UX Design doesn't increase development time because it can be done in parallel.
+While developers are building backend services or planning architecture, the UX designer is busy creating, iterating, and testing wireframes.
 By the time the design is ready to be built, the developers have the technology in place to pull together the front-end quickly.
 Ultimately, a dedicated designer saves time by freeing the developers to focus on the technology rather than be distracted by something that isn't their core strength.
 And if the developers aren't solving design issues, they're free to begin development sooner.
 That results in faster/shorter release cycles.

 Fix It Before It's Broken